ewearpel/k-mer/README.md

 - `Snakefile`: contains necessities for the Snakemake pipeline
 - `config.yaml`: contains the customizable parts for the Snakemake pipeline
 - `requirements.txt`: contains a list of required libraries/packages to execute the code

+When cloned from the repository, the folder `data` contains test cases which have to be replaced by the data you want to analyze.

 ## Usage
 ### Running the Code